 And that’s how moths are helping to make science an exciting adventure.
 Just imagine opening a Heath trap to find the tutu green spindle moth (Tatasoma lestevata), pictured below.

 Ahi Pepe MothNet observations and information are uploaded to a national database.
 Data is simply numbers until it is analysed and interpreted.
 It’s up to the science team to make sense of the moth data.
 For example, the team plans to use it to make predictions about how moths will be affected by climate change.

-Ahi Pepe MothNet project received funding through the Otago pilot, Otago Science in Action, of the Participatory Science Platform (PSP) – a programme that is part of the Curious Minds initiative and funded by the Ministry of Business, Innovation and Employment.
+Ahi Pepe MothNet project received funding through the Otago pilot, Otago Science into Action, of the Participatory Science Platform (PSP) – a programme that is part of the Curious Minds initiative and funded by the Ministry of Business, Innovation and Employment.
 The PSP is currently being implemented as a pilot in three areas: South Auckland, Taranaki and Otago.

 Ahi Pepe MothNet has also received additional funding from Manaaki Whenua – Landcare Research; Te Kura Kaupapa Māori o Ōtepoti; Te Rūnanga o Ngāi Tahu; Te Tumu, University of Otago; Department of Geography, University of Otago; Orokonui Ecosanctuary; Otago Museum; and New Zealand’s Biological Heritage National Science Challenge.